jkenney0501/dbt_superstore_dim_model/README.md

 ## dbt Tests - Generic to Unit Testing

-Testing is one of the fundamental core pieces of dbt and is  software engineerning best pratice.
+Testing is one of the fundamental core pieces of dbt and is  software engineerning best practice.
 Every model should incorporate at least a unique and/or not null test.
     - Keep in mind, we often dont need hundresedd of tests, we juwt need really good tests at the right moments!
     - Fundamaental tests like unique and not null a always a must and typically I use a thord party package called metatesting to ensure I have at least one of these for each model that I stage.
     - I dind its also vital to test values that should be greater than 0 or what woud  be considered an accepted value frjm the business (such as order status).